Source-Proof Agency Follow-Up

 Agency prospect follow-up recovery

-The business case starts with faster first response, cleaner discovery notes, and fewer warm prospects drifting back to the shortlist.
+The business case starts with faster proposal response, cleaner discovery notes, and fewer warm buyers drifting back to the shortlist.

 For agency and B2B services teams, ROI is not raw call volume.
 It is kept buyer conversations: audit requests answered before competitors respond, proposal questions clarified before momentum stalls, no-shows rebooked, and service leaders handed useful context instead of blank forms.